 8. Scent Control and Wind Direction

 At the beginning of each hunting season, most hunters seem pretty diligent about their scent control practices.
 They may shower in scent-eliminating soap, wash their clothes in scent-elimination products, and pay close attention to the wind direction.
 And then after a week or so, their diligence starts to fade.
 Pretty soon, they’re stopping by the gas station in their hunting clothes and the deer camp hygiene starts to take over.
 And magically, the deer seem to disappear from the woods.
 If you truly want to maximize your hunting success, you need to stay on top of your scent control practices throughout the season.
-Scent Crusher and Code Blue both offer multiple products to help you avoid this issue.
+Use Bone Collector Scent Elimination products to help you avoid this issue.

 9. Hunting the Wrong Conditions